 Psychological Effects: Olanzapine decreases hallucinations, delusions, feelings of agitation, and disorganized communication.
 In some patients, there has been an increase in thoughts of suicide.

-Acute – Reactions to Olanzapine include a variety of allergic reactions like itching, hives, tightness in the chest, swelling of hands or face, and/or trouble breathing.
+Reactions to Olanzapine include a variety of allergic reactions.
+Itching, hives, tightness in the chest, swelling of hands or face, and/or trouble breathing are all related allergic reactions.
 Possible acute reactions also include a change in vision, fast or irregular heartbeat, fever, muscle stiffness, mental confusion, and sweating.
 Sometimes people experience constipation, dry or watering mouth, upset stomach, drowsiness, runny or stuffy nose, increased appetite, or weight gain.

 Legal Status: Olanzapine is a Schedule 4 prescription only drug per the Standard for the Uniform Scheduling of Medicines and Poisons.
 The drugs must be prescribed by a physician.